jsimplicio/jsimplicio.github.io/_posts/2019-4-1-analyzing-open-ended-questions.md

 hero_color: "#776FC7"
 ---

-The Diary team launched a new Analysis tab with improvements that help researchers understand and compare answers to open-ended questions.
+The Diary team launched a new Analysis tab with improvements that give researchers the ability to quantify data from open-ended answers and distill them.

 ## Brief
-Researchers should be able to take in meaningful data from answers to open-ended questions.
-Close-ended questions are easier to quantify, and displayed the results in graphs, like in Summary.
-With the Analysis tab, researchers are able can dig deep into open-ends by analyzing different patterns.
+Researchers can make meaningful data and patterns from answers to open-ended questions.
+Close-ended can be easier to quantify in charts, like in the data in Summary.

 ## Objective
-* The Analysis view has features that help researchers analyze the answers to open-ended questions.
+* The Analysis feature has features that help researchers researchers get a quick understanding of open-ended answers through tools that generate patterns.

-## Key Results
+## Key Result
-* Researchers can quickly make patterns and create value out of answers to open-ended questions.
+* Researchers can quickly create meaningful value out of answers to open-ended questions.

 ## The features
 The following images belong to a research project that examined the experience of customers that were provided a trial of the [Birchbox](https://www.birchbox.com/) service, a pepersonalized box delivered to your home with a mix of makeup, hair, and skincare products.